 1 Chronicles 28:9

 One of the reasons many people are not finding God today is because they do not want to find Him!
-They realize having a relationship with God will require them to turn their backs on sins that they find too enticing.
+They realize having a relationship with God will require them to turn their backs on their sin.
 But, if they will seek to know God, they will find Him.